Viral diseases of Maine Coons

 - While primarily affecting the respiratory system, it can also cause gastrointestinal issues, especially in young or weakened cats.

-- Prevention:
+-

 Vaccination, proper hygiene, limiting contact with sick animals, and regular veterinary check-ups are key preventive measures.